 Have money in the bank

-Nothing is more stressful than living each month on the edge and being constantly worried about when the next pay cheque will come in.
-Stop this misery by having a nice cash reserve in a savings account.
-Plus keep your overheads low and avoid lengthy contracts with expensive things, such as vehicle contract hire or mobile phone agreements.
+Nothing is more stressful than living each month 'on the edge' and being constantly worried about when the next paycheque will come in.
+Stop this misery by having a cash reserve.
+And while you're at it, keep your overheads low and avoid lengthy contracts with expensive things, such as vehicle contract hire or mobile phone agreements.
 You don't want to overburden yourself with too many expenses or bills to pay.

 Always save for your tax bill

-We all do it!
-Leave the tax bill to the last minute.
-To be a happier freelancer, start saving for your next tax bill every month.
+We all do it – leave the tax bill to the last minute, that is.
+To be a happier freelancer, start saving for your next one every month.
 Put money aside and don't touch it!
-Remember, it was never yours to keep in the first place, so leave it alone to avoid a nasty shock come the end of the year.
+Remember, it was never yours to keep in the first place, so leave it alone to avoid a nasty shock at the end of the financial year.

 Do what you love

-Freelancing sometimes means we offer services that we don't really enjoy.
-While it's always tempting to broaden your offering, you might end up doing more of what you hate, rather than what you love.
-If you can, stick to what you enjoy the most and take steps to ensure you win more of that particular work.
+Freelancing sometimes means we offer services that we don't enjoy.
+While it's often tempting to broaden your offering, you might end up doing more of what you hate, rather than what you love.
+If you can, stick to what you enjoy, and take steps to ensure you win more of that particular work.

 Don't overburden yourself